How To Properly Perform DFMEA & PFMEA [Practical Examples Included]

 If you are a manufacturing organization that strives for continuous improvement and relies on concepts like six sigma and TPM, DFMEA and PFMEA can be used as a regular add-on for making incremental improvements to existing products and processes.

 We realize that this might sound pretty confusing to someone that isn’t that familiar with the subject matter but don’t worry, we will explain it in detail!
 Let’s take a deeper dive into each method to get a better idea of how these techniques are executed in practice.

 Design FMEA explained

 DFMEA stands for Design Failure Mode and Effects Analysis.
 Many industries worldwide adopt it as a qualitative tool that puts their designs under the microscope.
 It serves to review designs to identify what might go wrong, in which way would the failure manifest, and what would be the consequences of those failures.

 Key decision-makers then use the information in the product design and product development phases to improve a product’s quality by making recommended modifications before execution.
 However, not all “negatives” of a design will be corrected.
 In some cases, the design flaws are reworked to mitigate the likelihood of a failure, but not eliminate it.

 With DFMEA, material properties, geometry, regulatory requirements, tolerances, interactions, and how the item behaves in its environment are all things that need to be considered.
 When conducted properly, DFMEA improves the performance and safety of the final product.

-There are three main instances in which one might decide to perform Design FMEA:
+There are two main instances in which one might decide to perform Design FMEA:

 The outline of the DFMEA process